purescript/documentation/language/Differences-from-Haskell.md

 ## `IO` vs `Eff`

-Haskell uses the `IO` monad to deal with side effects, in PureScript there is a monad called `Eff` that serves the same purpose but can track side effects with more granularity.
+Haskell uses the `IO` monad to deal with side effects.
+In PureScript, there is a monad called `Eff` that serves the same purpose but can track side effects with more granularity.
 For example, in a Haskell program the type signature of `main` will be:

 ``` haskell
 main :: IO ()